2468shrm/Pico-Robotic-Controller/README.md

 The PWM/Servo interface uses the first 8 channels of a PCA9685 PWM generator (I2C bus 0, I2C address 0x0).

+If using the PWM/Servo interface for servo control, connect the J12 connector (supplying SERVO_VDD) to an external power supply.
+This is not needed if the PWM/Servo interface is being used to connect to external motor controllers from REV, CTRE, etc.

 <table>
   <tr style="background-color:#404040">